Abelian varieties not isogenous to Jacobians over global fields: Hecke operators in characteristic

-Now, let $C \subset \Ag$ denote a reduced generically ordinary curve, and let $C^{\ord}$ be the intersection of $C$ with the ordinary locus of $\Ag$.
-We define $\tau(C^{\ord}) \subset \Ag^{\ord}$ to be the unique reduced subscheme corresponding to $\Pr(\tau_1)_*\Pr(\tau)_2^*C^{\ord}$, and we define $\tau(C)$ to be the Zariski closure of $\tau(C^{\ord})$ in $\Ag$.
-We make the following observation that will be used below: Let $\tau$ denote a Hecke correspondence which doesn't factor through Frobenius, and suppose the Serre-Tate coordinates of some branch of the completion of $C$ at an ordinary point are $Q=q_{ij}$, where none of the $q_{ij}$ are pth powers.
-Then the Serre-Tate coordinates of $\tau$ applied to this branch are calculated using the recipe outlined in Proposition \ref{prop:coordinatesafterisog} (2), i.e. the Serre-Tate coordinates of the various branches equal $A^{-1}Q^{p^n}B^T$, where $A$ is as in \ref{hecketype} and $B$ satisfies $AB^T = p^n\Id$.
+Now, let $C \subset \Agr$ denote a reduced generically ordinary curve, and let $C^{\ord}$ be the intersection of $C$ with the ordinary locus of $\Agr$.
+We define $\tau(C^{\ord}) \subset \Agr^{\ord}$ to be the unique reduced subscheme corresponding to $\Pr_1(\tau)_*\Pr_2(\tau)^*C^{\ord}$, and we define $\tau(C)$ to be the Zariski closure of $\tau(C^{\ord})$ in $\Agr$.
+We make the following observation that will be used below: Let $\tau$ denote a Hecke operator which doesn't factor through Frobenius, and suppose the Serre-Tate coordinates of some branch of the completion of $C$ at an ordinary point are $Q=\{q_{ij}\}$, where none of the $q_{ij}$ are $p$th powers.
+Then the Serre-Tate coordinates of $\tau$ applied to this branch are calculated using the recipe outlined in Proposition \ref{prop:coordinatesafterisog} (2), i.e. the Serre-Tate coordinates\footnote{This is with respect to appropriate bases, of course.
+Canonically, given an isogeny, $X,Y$ are the matrices of the induced maps between the corresponding Tate modules and their duals.
+It is only after we pick compatible $\Z_p$-bases for the Tate modules that the description in terms of matrices as in \ref{prop:coordinatesafterisog} (2) applies.} of the various branches equal ${X^T}^{-1}Q^{p^n}Y$, where the matrix of the isogeny is $(X,Y)$, $X$ is as in \ref{hecketype} and $YX = p^n \Id$.